-The April 2026 Deadline Applies Directly to Government
+The 2027 Federal Deadline Applies Directly to Government

 The DOJ's final rule specifically targets state and local government websites.
-WCAG 2.1 AA compliance is mandatory by April 24, 2026.
-Non-compliance means federal enforcement action.
+WCAG 2.1 AA compliance is mandatory by April 26, 2027 — and disability advocates are suing to restore the original 2026 date.
+Non-compliance risks federal enforcement action.

 Mandatory compliance deadline